The difference between product development and product management tools — and why you need both

 For many teams, though, the line between product management and product development can become blurry.
 Product managers shoehorn their work into a tool not built for the job.
-Engineers struggle with a large task list that is not prioritized by strategic criteria.
+Engineers struggle with a lengthy backlog that is not prioritized by strategic criteria.

 Don’t get us wrong.
 Product development tools like Jira and Microsoft’s Azure DevOps platform are important for keeping projects on track.
-The problem is that these product development tools aren’t designed for product management.
-That’s why top product teams are increasingly turning to dedicated product management tools to manage their workflow — this way, both types of tools can be used in tandem to make life easier for everyone.
+The problem is that these product development tools don’t support the core responsibilities of the product manager — namely, prioritizing the right features to work on next.
+That’s why so many product teams are adopting dedicated product management tools alongside their engineering team’s development tools.

 The intersection of product development and product management

-- Assessing whether proposed ideas are technically feasible; and
+- Assessing whether proposed ideas are technically feasible

 This entire process can be managed within a dedicated product management system, and the primary output is a product roadmap — the near-term and long-term vision of where a company is headed via its products, features, and solutions.
 The roadmap flows smoothly into the development process, forming the basis for the development team’s work.